If you have missed payments on one or more of your bills, you may begin to hear from a company called Credit Control Corp.

-Currently, Credit Control Corp has a headquarter staff of about 80 employees.
+Currently, they have a headquarter staff of about 80 employees.
 They report their annual revenue at about $30 million.

 How to Deal with Credit Control Corp

-The best way to stop Credit Control Corp’s calls and letters is to remove their collection account from your credit report.
+The best way to stop their calls and letters is to remove their collection account from your credit report.

 This will also repair your credit history and boost your score over time.

 Here’s a step-by-step guide on how to deal with Credit Control Corp.